wavemotion-dave/A8DS/readme.md

 and remain available for the entire emulation session.
 Again, if you don't have a real BIOS, a generic but excellent one is provided from the good folks who made Altirra (Avery Lee) which is released as open-source software.
-Also optional is ataribas.rom for the 8K basic program (Rev C is recommended).
-If not supplied, the built-in Altirra BASIC 1.58 is supplied.
+Also optional is ataribas.rom for the 8K basic program.
+If not supplied, the built-in Altirra BASIC 1.58 is used.

 I've not done exhaustive testing, but in many cases I find the Altirra BIOS does a great job as a replacement for the Atari OS/BASIC roms.
 However, for maximum compaitibility,